Roboy/anthropomorphic-dexterous-robotic-hand/Programming/Prototype1/README.md

 We also have a great tutorial on Arduino library installation at: http://learn.adafruit.com/adafruit-all-about-arduino-libraries-install-use (http://adafru.it/aYM)

-### Test with the Example Code: (not mandatory)

-First make sure all copies of the Arduino IDE are closed.
-Next open the Arduino IDE and select File->Examples->Adafruit_PWMServoDriver->Servo.
-This will open the example file in an IDE window.

 # Connect a Servo

 A single servo should be plugged into the PWM #0 port, the first port.
 You should see the servo sweep back and forth over approximately 180 degrees.

-## Calibrating a Servo

-Servo pulse timing varies between different brands and models.
-Since it is an analog control circuit, there is often some variation between samples of the same brand and model.
-For precise position control, you will want to calibrate the minumum and maximum pulse-widths in your code to match known positions of the servo.
-## Find the Minimum:
-Using the example code, edit SERVOMIN until the low-point of the sweep reaches the minimum range of travel.
-It is best to approach this gradually and stop before the physical limit of travel is reached.
-## Find the Maximum:
-Again using the example code, edit SERVOMAX until the high-point of the sweep reaches the maximum range of travel.
-Again, is best to approach this gradually and stop before the physical limit of travel is reached.
-Use caution when adjusting SERVOMIN and SERVOMAX.
-Hitting the physical limits of travel can strip the gears and permanently damage your servo.

-## Converting Degree to PulseLength

-The Arduino "map()" function (http://adafru.it/aQm) is an easy way to convert between degrees of rotation and your calibrated SERVOMIN and SERVOMAX pulse lengths.
-Assuming a typical servo with 180 degrees of rotation; once you have calibrated SERVOMIN to the 0-degree position and SERVOMAX to the 180 degree position, you can convert any angle between 0 and 180 degrees to the corresponding pulse length with the following line of code: pulselength = map(degrees, 0, 180, SERVOMIN, SERVOMAX);

 # Upload the Code